-44. For gathering the baseline environmental condition along the project corridor baselines studies were conducted.
-These baseline studies carried out included:

-- Baseline environmental surveys for assessing the ambient air, water and noise quality; - Enumeration of trees to identify the Location, number, types spread, girth etc. Local name, no. of the trees within the proposed RoW; - Ecological surveys to identify the habitats and the flora and fauna; - Structure enumeration to identify the one likely to be impacted; - Socio-economic surveys to identify the condition of the impacted persons.

-45. In addition to the above survey interactions are carried out with the populations along the project corridor to gather local level information on the following:

-- Local practices and traditions with respect to conservation and use of natural resources; - Farming practices and Cropping pattern; - Perception of the people about the project - Traffic surveys were used to estimate the present and future traffic - Preliminary engineering surveys to identify the topographical features
+- 45. For gathering the baseline environmental information on along the project corridor baselines studies were conducted.
+These baseline studies includes: - Baseline environmental surveys for assessing the ambient air, water, soil and noise quality - Enumeration of trees to identify the Location, number, types spread, girth etc. nos. of the trees within the proposed RoW - Ecological surveys to identify the habitats and the flora and fauna - Structure enumeration to identify the one likely to be impacted - Socio-economic surveys to identify the condition of the impacted persons - 46.
+In addition to the above survey interactions are carried out with the populations along the project corridor to gather local level information on the following: - Local practices and traditions with respect to conservation and use of natural resources; - Farming practices and Cropping pattern - Perception of the people about the project - Traffic surveys were used to estimate the present and future traffic - Engineering surveys to identify the topographical features

-46. This information was used to develop the baseline environmental condition in the project area and identify the environmental sensitivities which might still get affected by the proposed alignment inventory was arrived through discussions with local PWD official and also in consultation with members of the local community.
+47. These above information's were used to develop the baseline environmental condition in the project area and identify the environmental sensitivities which might still get affected by the proposed alignment.